kunal-singhh/notion-freshdesk/README.md

-## Notion Article Repo for Solution References | Notion Articles Sync with Freshdesk Solutions
+## Freshdesk Notion App

+Notion App Integration for creating and sharing Notion pages as self help articles via Ticket Replies

+## Future Scope
+- Work on a Sync up tool which syncs notion pages with Solution Articles in Freshdesk

 ![screenshot-boards](./docs/app-snap.png)